The last throes of Uganda's Lord's Resistance Army | DW | 24.01.2022

 But that's not all: In the capital Bangui, there are rumors that Joseph Kony is ready to negotiate a ceasefire agreement.
 In return, he would want to be involved in a possible peace process — and be given CAR citizenship.
 CAR's Minister of Humanitarian Action, Virginie Baikoua, confirmed this correspondence to DW.

 What's behind it then?
-Ernest Mizedjo believs all the evidence indicates that the LRA fighters have grown tired.
+Ernest Mizedjo believes all the evidence indicates that the LRA fighters have grown tired.

 "They've probably lost moral too, and maybe it's just that they don't have a leader anymore," he said.
 "In addition to this, they simply don't have any support.
 Every rebellion needs a certain amount of support from the population."
 Mizedjo hopes this means that the farmers who fled their lands can now return to their fields.